 - 1.5 fluid ounces tequila

 - Prepare the watermelon juice - Fill a large blender with ripe, cubed watermelon and blend until juiced.
-At this point you may wish to strain your blended watermelon through a fine-mesh strainer to remove any solids or leftover seeds (this step is completely optional and may depend on the efficiency of your blender).
+At this point, you may wish to strain your blended watermelon through a fine-mesh strainer to remove any solids or leftover seeds (this step is completely optional and may depend on the efficiency of your blender).
 Note - the total amount of juice produced will far exceed that needed to make 1 margarita.
-Transfer leftovers to a mason jar and keep stored in the refrigerator for a light and refreshing drink or margaritas later in the week.
+Transfer leftovers to a mason jar and keep them stored in the refrigerator for a light and refreshing drink or margaritas later in the week.

 - Mix the chili salt - Add the chili powder, salt, and sugar to a shallow plate and mix together to combine.

 - Prepare your glass - Using your favorite cocktail glass (I used rocks glasses) run a lime wedge around the rim of each glass.
 Invert your glass and dip the top into the chili salt mixture, tilting the glass slightly to completely coat the surface.
-Fill each glass with ice and set aside.
+Fill each glass with ice and set them aside.

-- Make your margarita - To make your margarita, add 2 ounces watermelon juice, 1-ounce lime juice, 1.5 ounces tequila, and a scoop of ice to a cocktail shaker.
+- Make your margarita - To make your margarita, add 2 ounces of watermelon juice, 1-ounce lime juice, 1.5 ounces of tequila, and a scoop of ice to a cocktail shaker.
 Shake vigorously to combine and chill.
 Taste and adjust - does it need more watermelon juice?
 Lime juice?
 Sweetness? (see notes)

 - Serve - Strain your margarita into your prepared glass and garnish with a fresh lime wedge or chopped watermelon, if desired.